vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

-The result looks like that the pure implementation is slower then the C++ multiset implementation, this result needs another proof to see if the c++ STL is faster than the pure implementation.
+The result looks like that the pure implementation is slower then the C++ multiset implementation, this result needs another proof to see if the c++ STL is faster than the pure implementation or the pure implementation need some addition analisis.

-For this reason, I make another test on the simple implementation of the three compared with the set from the C++ STL and I received good feedback reported below:
+To proof if the C++ STL is more perfermed than the pure c++ implementation, the additional test is to made a benchmark of binary three implementation.
+In fact, the result below, shows that execution time of the insert operation on the set C++ STL strucutre and a Binary thee pure C++ implementation.

 ```python